Do you suffer from symphysis pubis dysfunction (also known as SPD) in pregnancy?

 - Continue doing this for 5 total inhales/exhales.

 The last quadruped exercise is the bird dog.
 This simple exercise is so beneficial for many different things.
-It teaches you how to engage your core, activate your glutes, and it improves your balance.
+It teaches you how to engage your core, activates your glutes, and improves your balance.

 Here’s how to do it: